c-mart/smog/planning.md

 - create_edit_post() does a LOT. would it be better to split this into multiple views?
 - Make form fields light on dark

-x static pages.
-x Test for use of slugify, ensure permalinks are cleaned up x How should I handle posting with special characters in title and no permalink field?
+x "All Posts" page which lists posts in reverse chronological order x static pages. x Test for use of slugify, ensure permalinks are cleaned up x How should I handle posting with special characters in title and no permalink field?